-What’s in a Name?
-How to Come Up With Character Names
+Character Names: 5 Tips That Help Writers Pick Great Character Names

 Does it roll off your tongue?
 Does the last name mesh with the first name?

 If it’s not easy for you to say, it won’t be easy for your readers to read.
+See my point that emphasizes this above, especially for those fantasy and sci-fi stories.

+To get you started, don't be afraid to search names online, but also don't fall down the rabbit hole and spend hours scrolling aimlessly.

+A trick I like to use when searching names is to look them up based on their meaning, or by a first letter.
+This will trim the options and make it easier to pick a handful that you like.
+Does anything stand out to you now?

 4. Avoid starting with the same letter.

 Marge, Maggie, and Melinda are fine names for triplets, but are your readers going to be able to tell them apart?

 Avoid character names that sound similar as well, as your readers are less likely to be able to differentiate.

 5. Avoid overused and/or boring names.

 I think we have all seen enough Bob Smiths in our lives and our reading.
-You can go with good ‘ole Bob if you’re going for a nondescript character but try to dig deeper than that if not.
+You can go with good ‘ole Bob if you’re going for a nondescript character but try to dig deeper than that and find a more authentic name that will reflect the special character.

 Where to Find Character Names

 If you’re anything like me, the names that pop into your head are often the same or similar to the ones you used in a story last week.
-The names that first pop into your head are probably those of family members, friends, or characters from books you’ve recently read.
+They are probably those of family members, friends, or characters from books you’ve recently read.

 (Pro tip: Don’t use a family member’s name for a villain.
 Trust me.
 It DOES NOT go over well.)

 So where can you find unique character names?
+Is there a master list of names somewhere?

-The first tool in your naming arsenal should be baby name books and/or websites.
-Then there are the five bazillion name generators online.
-Those are fine places to pick up some unique names, but I prefer to let real life be my inspiration.
+The first helpful resource in your naming arsenal should be baby name books and/or websites.
+These sites are especially helpful if you need an historical figure or name, such as Victorian names or names that were popular during World War II.

+Then there are numerous name generators online.
+Those are fine places to pick up some unique names and begin the naming process, but I prefer to let real life be my inspiration.

-You’ll often need first and last names for longer works, so be on the lookout.
+You’ll often need first and last names for longer works, so start a list with examples of names that catch your attention.
 Look at movie credits, social media, and road signs.
-Keep phone books.
-(Those are those yellow things that magically show up on your porch once a year.)
+Keep (or find) phone books to find real-life names.
 Take note of any interesting names for later use.

+Play with alliterative names (Lois Lane and Clark Kent, for example) or the movie character names that you blend together in new ways.
+(Although careful here to avoid infamous names such as Voldemort—that won't likely go over well with readers because it's too well-known.

 Don’t Let Choosing a Name Stagnate You